 Where to Watch Live

-You can follow all the action live, from 4pm on Sky Sports 2 and Sky Sports HD 2.
-You can also catch all the scores and updates, in real time, on the tournament's official website.
+You can follow all the action live, from 4 pm on Sky Sports 2 and Sky Sports HD 2.
+You can also catch all the scores and updates, in real time, from the tournament's official Web site.

 To contact the editor, e-mail: